alabou/bcp-006-01/docs/NMOS With H.264.md

 In addition to those attributes defined in IS-04 for Senders, the following attributes defined in the [Sender Attributes register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/sender-attributes/) of the NMOS Parameter Registers are used for H.264.

 - [Bit Rate](https://specs.amwa.tv/nmos-parameter-registers/branches/main/sender-attributes/#bit-rate)
-  The Sender resource MUST indicate the bit rate (kilobits/second) including the RTP transport overhead.
+  The Sender resource MUST indicate the bit rate (kilobits/second) including the RTP transport overhead of hte H.264 stream.
   The `bit_rate` integer value is expressed in units of 1000 bits per second, rounding up.
   The value is for the IP packets, so for the RTP payload format per RFC 6184, that includes the RTP, UDP and IP packet headers and the payload.
   Informative note: This definition is consistent with the definition of the bit rate attribute required by ST 2110-22 in the SDP media description.

 - [Packet Transmission Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/sender-attributes/#packet-transmission-mode)
-  If the Sender is using the single or interleaved packetization mode, it MUST include the `packet_transmission_mode` attribute and set it to either `single_nal_unit` or `interleaved_nal_units`.
-The packet_transmission_mode attribute map the the RFC 6184 packetization-mode with `single_nal_unit` corresponding to value 0, `non_interleaved_nal_units` to value 1 and `interleaved_nal_units` to value 2.
+  If the Sender is using the non-interleaved or interleaved packetization modes, it MUST include the `packet_transmission_mode` attribute and set it to either `non_interleaved_nal_units` or `interleaved_nal_units`.
+The packet_transmission_mode attribute map the the RFC 6184 packetization-mode parameter with `single_nal_unit` corresponding to value 0, `non_interleaved_nal_units` to value 1 and `interleaved_nal_units` to value 2.
-  Since the default value of this attribute is `non_interleaved_nal_units`, the Sender MAY omit this attribute when using non-interleaved packetization.
+  Since the default value of this attribute is `single_nal_unit`, the Sender MAY omit this attribute when using that mode.
+When the `packet-transmission-mode` attribute is included, the associated `packetization-mode` parameter of the SDP transport file MUST also be included.

 - [ST 2110-21 Sender Type](https://specs.amwa.tv/nmos-parameter-registers/branches/main/sender-attributes/#st-2110-21-sender-type)
   If the Sender complies with the traffic shaping and delivery timing requirements for ST 2110-22, it MUST include the `st2110_21_sender_type` attribute.